-However, if your mint leaves have turned brown while still on the stem due to a possible fungus, then they are not safe to eat until you are able to cure your mint plant and restore the natural green color.
+However, if your mint leaves have turned brown while still on the stem due to a possible fungus, then they are not safe to eat until you can cure your mint plant and restore the natural green color.

-You also need to make sure that your mint leaves are not turning brown due to a toxic pesticide, as the poison makes your mint leaves unsafe to eat.
+You also need to make sure that your mint leaves are not turning brown because of a toxic pesticide, as the poison makes your mint leaves unsafe to eat.

 How do You Stop Picked Mint Leaves from Turning Brown?

 Once picked, mint leaves will eventually turn brown as they lose nutrients and interact with the air.
 To best preserve the flavor and strength of your mint leaves once picked, wrap them in a slightly damp paper towel and then place them in a sealable bag or another airtight container.

 If this method is not possible, try to store your mint in a way that keeps oxygen from reaching them and prevents them from drying out, such as in a sealed glass floating in the water.

 Do Picked Mint Leaves Turn Brown in Water?